hannasofia-dev/hannasofia-dev/README.md

   Hi, I'm Hanna-Sofia 👋

 💼 Consultant
-📍 Based in Sweden
+📍 Sweden
-🌱 Currently learning Git, GitHub and development workflows
+🌱 Currently learning Git, GitHub and development step by step

 ---

+## ✨ About me
+I’m a consultant who is curious about tech and digital tools.
+I enjoy learning new things, staying structured and improving little by little.

+Right now I’m focusing on understanding Git and how to work with projects in a practical way.

+---

-## 🔧 Skills (learning)
+## 🔧 What I’m learning
 - Git & GitHub
-- Version control
+- Version control basics
-- Basic development workflows
+- Working with repositories and branches

 ---

-## 🚀 Goals
+## 🚀 My focus
-- Build practical experience with Git
+- Build confidence working with Git
-- Collaborate on projects
-- Improve technical skills step by step
+- Understand real-world workflows
+- Keep learning and developing over time

 ---